HenkPoley/split-io-scheduler/README.md

 * Why is cfq_latency = 0 in block/cfq-iosched.c (instead of vanilla default 1) ?
 * BUG?
 It feels to me like the sched_uniq++ construct in block/elevator.c will not work properly in the Linux v3.5 patch.
 I suspect it was supposed to give every new loaded I/O scheduler (elevator) a new unique ID.
 From what I can see it always either becomes 1000, 1001, or 1.
 Because it doesn't track an atomic incrementing counter elsewhere.
 It just writes on newly created elevator queues.
 But maybe those inherit pretty much everything from the previous one (?)
 * Since SPLIT_NODEP is not defined, maybe remove the #ifndef SPLIT_NODEP / #endif checks.
 Check the paper what this is supposed to do.
+* Clean out SPLIT_DEBUG from fs/jbd2/commit.c
+* What is a "cause proxy" ?
+* Code documentation / story

 ## Order of back/forward porting